Skip to content

 Entry Requirements

-The University of the Arts (UAL) Level 2 Diploma in Performing and Production Arts is assessed through a series of projects that are designed to broaden student’s skills, experience and expertise.
-The projects are multi-disciplinary and require students to work collaboratively and proactively with fellow students as well as external clients and stakeholders.
-A final end-point assessment (commonly referred to as the Final Major Project) decides the student’s overall grade for the year which is graded as: PASS,MERIT or DISTINCTION.
-Student work is externally assessed and scrutinised by external verifiers from the University of the Arts London (UAL) to ensure that academic standards are adhered to and maintained.
+The University of the Arts (UAL) Level 2 Diploma in Performing and Production Arts is assessed through a series of projects that are designed to broaden your skills, experience and expertise.
+The projects are multi-disciplinary and you will be expected to work collaboratively and proactively with fellow students.

-City College Norwich also has an outstanding Apprenticeship team who can provide advice and guidance for students wishing to follow an Apprenticeship route into the industry.
+Previous students have gone onto study at top vocational schools including but not limited to Bird, Laine, London Studio Centre, Rambert, Urdang, Performers, London Contemporary Dance School, Laban, Wilkes, Stella Mann, Addict, Shockout and many more.
 For those students who choose not to pursue careers within the production and performing arts industries the course provides fantastic opportunities to develop collaborative working skills, problem-solving, creative and the higher order evaluative skills demanded by universities and employers.

 Fees